-We know that fibromyalgia is a tricky condition; our MD Kathryn's mother was diagnosed with fibromyalgia in her 50s.
+We know that fibromyalgia is a tricky condition; my mother was diagnosed with fibromyalgia in her 50s.
 It's mainly invisible and it can be exhausting to have to explain to people that you are in pain, or that the fibro fog is making it a bit harder to understand things.
 Our advisers take the time to listen to you, to explain the insurance to you, and then find an insurer that is considerate of your health.

 Things we need to know: